Susanna Roxman

 Susanna Roxman (born Pia Susanna Ellinor Roxman; 29 August 1946 – 30 September 2015) was an Anglophone writer, poet and critic born in Stockholm; her father’s family is Scottish.
 She was considered a gifted child.
 Her first few books were written in Swedish, but she switched over to English as her professional language.
-After having worked for some years as a secretary, a ballet teacher, and a fashion model, Roxman studied at Stockholm University, King’s College at London University, Lund University, and Gothenburg University, where she earned a Ph.D. in Comparative Literature.
+After having worked for some years as a secretary, a ballet teacher, and a fashion model, Roxman studied at Stockholm University, King’s College at London University, Lund University, and University of Gothenburg, where she earned a Ph.D. in Comparative Literature.
 From 1996 to 2005 she headed the Centre of Classical Mythology at Lund University.
 She had several collections of poetry published, as well as literary criticism.
 Her poems have also appeared in literary magazines world-wide.
 Some of these pieces have been translated into Arabic and Persian.
 Roxman has taken part in many poetry readings, notably at the Edinburgh Festival (2006, 2009, 2010, 2013).